Archive for the ‘Tools’ Category

 Mondrian Version 1.1 released

-Pretty hard to get any attention while Steve is presenting the iPad , but nonetheless I like to point to the new version 1.1 of Mondrian.
-Here are the most important new features: Load data directly from R workspace files New color schemes Compatible with Java 6 on all platforms Very many bug fixes and [...]
+Pretty hard to get any attention while Steve is presenting the iPad 😉 , but nonetheless I like to point to the new version 1.1 of Mondrian.
+Here are the most important new features: Load data directly from R workspace files New color schemes Compatible with Java 6 on all platforms Very many bug fixes […]

 Parallel Sets vs. Mosaic Plots (Take I)